shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 }
 ```

-You shall get purchase you just created!
+You will see the information about the purchase you just created!

 ```json
 {